stevanus1997/final_project_alpha/README.md

 Despite significant growth, Olist faces ongoing customer churn challenges.
 The average annual churn rate in e-commerce ranges from 20% to 25%, and without effective retention strategies, Olist risks losing substantial revenue.

-Olist has successfully acquired over ninety thousand customers with an average acquisition cost of ~$104 per customer.
-However, initial data indicates that only 15–20% of these customers make repeat purchases, suggesting a churn risk of over 30%.
+While Olist has successfully acquired more than ninety thousand customers through substantial marketing investments—spending ~$104 per customer—initial data shows that only ~7% of these customers make a repeat purchase.
+This highlights a high churn risk, potentially exceeding 30%, making retention efforts crucial for long-term profitability.

 To mitigate this risk, Olist invests in customer retention efforts.
 However, not all customers have the same likelihood of churning, making a uniform approach inefficient.
 A data-driven strategy allows for targeted interventions, such as: